 Currently the work cannot be carried out in the country of South Sudan on the campus of South Sudan Bible School due to violence and civil war, so most of the training is being done on the campus of Uganda Christian Bible College, a sister school a few hours from South Sudan, and within the refugee camps in Uganda and Kenya.

 Jeremy Thompson, Curriculum Director

 Moses Nyara, Teacher

-This outreach is sponsored and overseen by the Foote Street Church of Christ in Corinth, Mississippi.
-The Director of the project is Barry Smith, a missions deacon at the Madison (AL) Church of Christ, who also directs Uganda Christian Bible College for Foote Street, and World Mission Africa for the Madison church.
+This work is sponsored by the Foote Street Chuch of Christ in Corinth, Mississippi.
+The director of the work is Barry Smith from the Madison (AL) Church of Christ, who also directs Uganda Christian Bible College for Foote Street, and World Mission Africa for the Madison church.